the-turing-way/the-turing-way/book/website/community-handbook/bookdash.md

 (ch-bookdash)=
 # _The Turing Way_ Book Dashes

-The book dashes are a shorter version of [Book Sprints](https://en.wikipedia.org/wiki/Book_sprint), where participants work on _The Turing Way_ book synchronously on the same day either in person or online.
+A book dash is a shorter version of a [Book Sprint](https://en.wikipedia.org/wiki/Book_sprint), where participants work on _The Turing Way_ book synchronously on the same day either in person or online.
-Currently, the book dashes are organised for 1.5 days where participants can get to know each other and collaboratively develop and enhance resources in the Turing Way book.
+This event is organised for 1 to 1.5 days to allow attendees to learn about the project, meet other contributors, discuss their ideas and experiences, and collaboratively develop and enhance resources in _The Turing Way_ book.

-These are often the first occasion for many people to make their first pull request on an Open Source project.
+For many attendees, this is also the first time they get to contribute to a community-developed Open Source project.

 ```{figure} ../figures/bookdash.png
 ---